 - Code: When viewed in the frontend, this text string the forum uses to substitute a smiley image in place of the text entered by your users.
 Although any text can be substituted, it's a good idea to place a colon (:) before and after the text you will be substituting (e.g. :yuck:, :lol:, :dry:)

 - URL: From dropdown list, choose an image from the smiley images folder that you want to use for this smiley.

 The image folder is dependent on the forum template and language selected when the user logged-in.
 Although it doesn't affect the assignment, if there's a smiley that is only available in one language-specific image folder, other languages will make the "association" but will render an image placeholder instead.
 This this will affect all posts, as neither the original text string (e.g. :yuck:) nor the image will be rendered.
 If you use a multi-language forum you should consider having a copy of each smiley image stored in each of the language folders.

-- EmoticonBar:: This checkbox allow you to display the smiley in the left side of the “write message” form.
-If this is unchecked, the smiley will be listed there, although it will perform the image substitution and it will be listed if the users presses More smilies
+- EmoticonBar:: This checkbox means that the smiley image will be displayed at the top of the “write message” form.
+If this is unchecked, the smiley will not be displayed although the "smiley code" will be substituted with an image when the post is submitted.

 The changes become effective by pressing the Save button located at the top right of the page.